Cfeusier/iswear/README.md

-#oath
+# Swear

 This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).
-This project was worked on with a pair.